 Cricket Ball or Baseball Throw Test

-The test involves throwing a small ball (cricket ball or baseball) for maximum distance.
+The Cricket Ball Throw Test involves throwing a small ball (cricket ball or baseball) for maximum distance.
 This is an explosive power fitness test.
-The Cricket Ball Throw Test is part of the eTID Talent Identification Testing Program for the sport of athletics (Track and Field), and their protocol is listed here.
+This test was part of the eTID Talent Identification Testing Program for the sport of athletics (Track and Field), and their protocol is listed here.
 See also the similar Softball Throw Test.

 purpose: to measure power, particularly of the upper body, and evaluats throwing distance and technique.

 equipment required: Standard leather cricket ball, witches hats/cone or marking tape, tape measure, clear open area for testing.

 pre-test: Explain the test procedures to the subject.
 Perform screening of health risks and obtain informed consent.
 Prepare forms and record basic information such as age, height, body weight, gender, test conditions.
 Place marker cones for the starting line and target area.
 Perform an appropriate warm-up.
 See more details of pre-test procedures.

 procedure: Mark a line using two witches hats as the line the subject has to throw from.
 Participants are allowed a 10 m run-up.
 Following the run-up, participants must throw the ball without crossing the line.
 If the line is crossed the throw is deemed a foul.
 Two practice throws are allowed and three measurements are made